scalespeeder/DayZ-1.20-Update-Compatible-INFINITE-SPRINT-Stamina-BUILD-AYWHERE-and-MAP-ACCESS-cfggameplay-files/readme.txt

 These cfggameplayfiles will give you unlimited sprint & stamina (sort of), build anywhere & map access (you can see you position on map - on PC by pressing M, on console by owning tourist map).

-To install these files simply copy the relevant files to your mission folder and remove the map prefix, then retsart your server.
+To install these files simply copy the relevant files to your mission folder and remove the map prefix, then restart your server.

 Code Snippets for customisation: